deanelwood/chops/README.md

 On Ubuntu or Debian, it would require something like this:

     apt-get install php-cli

+I've not yet come across a Linux distribution that does not have tail installed.

 ## Installation

 Once you have installed the dependencies, get the code: